Dhanshree-Sonar/Charades/README.md

 ## Improvements
- Currently the wordList.xml has 60 words in it.
+ Currently the wordArrayList[] has 60 words in it.
 You can add new words or phrases to this file.
- Insert below code to your wordList.xml file to add new words or phrases.
+ Use below code to add new words or phrases to the array.

-Add below xml tag to <simpleWords> parent.
+Edit wordArrayList[] using below code.
  ```
-<word> word or phrase of your choice </word>

  ```